 The Women’s Center of Greater Cleveland was founded in 1986 with a small office, a few programs, and a bold vision.
 Today, the Women’s Center is the Women’s Recovery Center.

-For many years the founders of the Women’s Recovery Center wanted to protect the anonymity of women who were seeking alcohol and other drug treatment.
-In recognizing the shame and seclusion that women experience with their addiction, it became apparent that the organizational name contributed to and reinforced the secretive nature and shameful aspects of the disease.
-In 2011, with more than 25 years of providing alcohol and other drug treatment services for women and their families, the Board of Directors elected to change our name to match our organizational mission and lift the veil of same from addiction.
+For many years the founders of the Women’s Recovery Center wanted to eliminate barriers for women who were seeking alcohol and other drug treatment.
+In 2011, with more than 25 years of providing substance use disorder treatment services for women and their families, the Board of Directors elected to change our name to match our organizational mission.